Cobra-de1/DES/README.md

     select from screen (using switch case)

-    Case 1: Secret key and IV are randomly chosen for each run time using random generator using CryptoPP::AutoSeededRandomPool;
+    Case 1: Secret key and IV are randomly chosen for each run time using random generator using CryptoPP::AutoSeededRandomPool

     Case 2: Input Secret Key and IV from screen